sjwedlund/NYC_Citibike_Challenge/README.md

 ### Top Starting Locations
 <img width="1031" alt="Screen Shot 2021-10-03 at 3 34 35 PM" src="https://user-images.githubusercontent.com/85920136/135773595-a9aaa6d6-60c3-45ed-9667-da3824d87064.png">
-The above map illustrates the top Citibike starting locations in NYC, where users pick up their bikes to begin their ride.
+The first image above is a map illustrates the top Citibike starting locations in NYC, where users pick up their bikes to begin their ride.
 Although NYC is a different city than Des Moines, it is useful to see what types of areas where bike pickups are located.

 ### Number of Bike Rides by Start Time
 <img width="1021" alt="Screen Shot 2021-10-03 at 3 42 43 PM" src="https://user-images.githubusercontent.com/85920136/135773863-66eaddf8-aed9-455b-b0d5-f0d46d40bdd7.png">